Biography

 During her studies in medicine and surgery (2009 – 2016), she also develops her artistic competences as a self- taught illustrator and visual artist.

-She is currently in pre-production on her first animated short “What comes at night” with La Cellule Production (France).
+She is currently in production on her first animated short “What comes at night” with La Cellule Production (France).
 The film received the FAIA dev from the CNC, was presented at the pitches of the Rennes animation festival and the Annecy MIFA (2023) where it received the NEF animation residency prize at the Abbaye Royale de Fontevraud (October 2023).
 The film also won a production grant from the Nouvelle Aquitaine region, Charente department, Region Sud and Region Auvergne /Rhone Alps and the production fund from CNC.

 She illustrated cover, feature story and animated the interactive article “Walnut and me” by Sam Anderson on The New York Times Magazine, issue June 3rd 2024, winner of the ASME award for Best Illustrated Story at the 2025 National Magazine Awards, winner of Best of Discipline: Illustration black cube awarded by the Art Directors Club and of a silver medal for best illustration awarded by the SPD.
 She also illustrated the op-ed “TV medical dramas are not like real life.
 Maybe they should be” by Dr Daniela J Lamas in October 2024, published on The New York Times.
 She collaborated with The New Yorker to illustrate the essay “Pigeon Toes” by Ian Frazier.
 She worked with MoMA, bringing to life the somatic exercise recited by somatic therapist Emily Price, published on the museum’s magazine.